codingnninja/koras/docs/documentations/utils/fetchers.md

 ### Content placement attributes

-There are five attributes and you have to use one of them whenever you use a data fetching component or place some elements in another.
+There are six attributes and you have to use one of them whenever you use a data fetching component or place some elements in another.
 They are:

 1. data-replace